 - Enviroment, development, and social issues related to the Ngorongoro Conservation Area and the Serengeti ecosystem.

-- Return to Moshi for a week of cultural visits and classes
+- Return to Moshi for several days of cultural visits and classes

 Full room and board (3 meals/day) included in program fee